 Sounds like weird science, but this fermentation process makes nutrients more available to your body.
 Plus, tempeh is rich in prebiotics which have been known to promote gut health.
 It also boasts a whole range of other health benefits, including its iron and calcium content (source).

 & SO tasty

-This would be delicious on its own with a little peanut sauce as an appetizer or atop salads, noodle bowls, wraps, and more!
+This would be delicious on its own with a little peanut sauce as an appetizer or atop our Vibrant Mango Salad with Peanut Sauce, noodle bowls, wraps, and more!
 If you’re into Thai-inspired fare, also be sure to check out our Noodle-Free Pad Thai, Thai Carrot Salad with Curried Cashews, Spring Rolls with Cashew Dipping Sauce, and Yellow Coconut Mango Curry!